iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Pass R object to Observable in Quarto](https://stackoverflow.com/questions/73873681/pass-r-object-to-observable-in-quarto)
 - [Observable Imports in Quarto](https://timelyportfolio.github.io/quarto_tests/examples/quarto_observable_imports/quarto_observable_imports.html)
 - [A beginner's guide to using Observable JavaScript, R, and Python with Quarto](https://www.infoworld.com/article/3674789/a-beginners-guide-to-using-observable-javascript-r-and-python-with-quarto.html)

+## Quarto & tables
+- quartoExtra.
+[Table printing demo](https://debruine.github.io/quarto_demo/table.html) by Lisa DeBruine This code is meant to replicate (and extend) the df_print option in rmarkdown.
+The code for kable or paged tables is relatively simple, and I have created a more complex function that prints short tables with kableExtra::kable() and longer tables with DT::datatable().
+You have to source in the file with the knit_print.data.frame() function for each page in a website or each chapter in a book.

 ## knitr textwidth
 - xaringan.
 [Font size of code {#69}](https://github.com/yihui/xaringan/issues/69)